TaulantSela/taulantsela.dev/README.md

    - `CONTENTFUL_BLOG_PAGE_CONTENT_TYPE_ID` (defaults to `blogPage`)
    - `CONTENTFUL_PROJECTS_PAGE_CONTENT_TYPE_ID` (defaults to `projectsPage`)
 5. Trigger a rebuild (or run `npm run dev`) after updating CMS content so the latest entries are fetched.

+### Managing archive pages

+- The full `/blog` archive pulls its heading and description from the single `Blog Page` entry.
+The “Back to Highlights” button always links to `/#blog`.
+- The `/projects` archive works the same way using the `Projects Page` entry and returns to `/#projects`.
+- Update those entries in Contentful to change the copy without redeploying code.
+If either entry is missing required fields, the page will throw an error during rendering.

+## Email setup (contact form)

+The `/contact` form sends submissions through Gmail using Nodemailer.

+1. Enable 2-Step Verification on the Gmail account you plan to send from.
+2. Generate a Gmail App Password (Account settings → Security → App passwords) and copy it.
+3. Add the following environment variables locally (`.env`) and in your deployment platform:
+   - `_MAIL_USER`\_ the Gmail address used to send emails.
+   - `GMAIL_APP_PASSWORD`: the 16-character app password generated above.
+   - `CONTACT_RECIPIENT_EMAIL` _(optional)_: overrides the inbox that receives messages.
+Defaults to `GMAIL_USER`.
+4. After updating the variables, restart the dev server (`npm run dev`) or redeploy so the new credentials are picked up.

+If either `GMAIL_USER` or `GMAIL_APP_PASSWORD` is missing, the API will return a 500 error and log a configuration warning.

 The site expects the Contentful credentials to be present; without them the blog and projects sections will render empty states.